 A Class A camper van is built onto a bus chassis, so it is huge.
 There is usually “basement” storage, a bathroom, a full kitchen, and separate sleeping areas.
 You can get one with slideouts that give you more room when parked.
 It is fully motorized, but harder to maneuver places and more expensive to maintain.
 These Class B camper van basics can help you decide if the #vanlife is for you.

 Know your Class B camper van basics before you buy

-So, what is a Class B Motorhome?
-A Class B Motorhome is like a passenger van that has been converted into a fulltime living space.
-There is usually a kitchenette, a sleeping area, and oftentimes a small toilet or bathroom.
-It is completely motorized as well.
+So, what is a Class B camper van?
+A Class B camper van is like a passenger van that has been converted into a fulltime living space with:

-Class B Motorhomes are a really happy medium between a Class A Motorhome and a towable trailer or pop up camper.
-They are often called conversion vans or camper vans because they are basically just a passenger van that has been outfitted for full-time travel.
+Class B vans are a happy medium between a Class A Motorhome and a towable trailer or truck camper.
+These RVs are often called “van conversions” or “camper vans.”
+Basically, they are a passenger van that is outfitted for camping and travel.

-There are some Class B Motorhomes that have roofs that pop up, raising the ceiling and helping the interior of the motorhome feel more spacious, light, and open.
+Some Class B camper vans have roofs that pop up.
+This raises the ceiling and helps the interior feel more spacious, light, and open.

 There is also a sliding door for easy entrance, exit, and loading.
 You can purchase additional features like iceboxes, awnings, and, of course, decorations.

 Camper vans are a great beginner RV because you won’t have to break the bank to purchase one.
 Plus, you’ll get most of your money back if you sell a camper van because you don’t enjoy #vanlife.

 When you consider Class B camper van basics, remember the advantages come with a cost.
 The smaller your van gets, the less additions, perks, amenities, and plain old stuff you can put in your RV.